Heuscartist/gnipp/README.md

 ## 🔎 How it Works

-InfraIntel processes network tower data and uses geographical information about schools to analyze the wireless network infrastructure available to these regions.
+gNIPP processes network tower data and uses geographical information about schools to analyze the wireless network infrastructure available to these regions.

 - Curated Dataset for School geographical information and details regarding their network performance made available through Giga School Mapping Data